LC2024/LC2024.github.io/contributed_talks/index.md

  - [ASL Rules for Abstracts](https://aslonline.org/rules-for-abstracts/)
  - EasyChair for pdf submission
  - ????? for TeX submission

 ## Troubleshooting the ASL template

 If the ASL template is used with a new version of LaTeX, an error may occur declaring some commands are already defined.
-This does not cause problems: hitting return twice in the compile window to bypass the error, the file will compile with the desired output.
+This does not cause problems: hit return twice in the compile window to bypass the error, the file will compile with the desired output.
-**Do not just comment out the offending commands.**
+**Please do not just comment out the offending commands.**